Dinosaurs went extinct in the spring after a meteorite impact

 the autumnal south

-The ‘Nature’ study also outlines what happened in the southern hemisphere after the asteroid’s collision.
+The ‘Nature’ study also outlines what happened in the southern hemisphere following the asteroid’s collision.
 To begin with, the research concludes that the decline of dinosaurs in the global south began in the fall.
-Everything indicates that, after the impact of the asteroid, the ecosystems of the southern hemisphere recovered twice as fast as their counterparts in the north.
+Everything indicates that, following the impact of the asteroid, the ecosystems of the southern hemisphere recovered twice as fast as their counterparts in the north.
 In part, because the collision coincided with a period when many species were hibernating.
 Likewise, the study indicates, it is possible that the wave of fires that hit the southern hemisphere at that time had already led many animals to flee or take refuge in burrows.

 Related news